 By the time the Zephyrs returned to Buffalo to complete the game in August, Montoyo was hitting .321 and had hit nine more home runs – but the first one he hit in Buffalo in April didn’t technically count until the game was completed in August.

 “The game got suspended and I had to wait until August when we came back here for the home run to count,” Montoyo chuckled.
 “But I remember that like it was yesterday.”

 Montoyo with the Blue Jays at Sahlen Field.
 Photo Credit: Brian M. Frank, The Herd Chronicles

-The Zephyrs went on to play many more memorable games against the Herd that season – including when the two teams met in the best-of-five American Association championship series.
+The Zephyrs went on to play many more memorable games against the Herd that season – including when the two teams met in 1991 in the best-of-five American Association Championship Series.